S-mine: Imitations

 The S-mine was an extremely successful design.
-Bounding mines based on its design were introduced by other countries.
+Bouncing mines based on its design were introduced by other countries.

 The Finnish army began purchasing the SMi-35 model S-mine from Germany following the Winter War.
 This was part of a larger military assistance agreement between the two nations.
 Finnish forces experienced great success with the S-mine, but its monetary cost was considerable.
 During the Continuation War, the Finns unsuccessfully attempted to produce their own version of the mine.
 The Finnish nickname for the mine was Hyppy-Heikki ("Hopping Henry").

 The French Mle 1939 mine was inspired by the success of the S-mine.
-In 1940, Major Paul Delalande of the French Corps of Engineers managed to escape the German conquest of his country and reached the United States with the Mle-1939 plans.
+In 1940, Major Pierre (also cited as Paul) Delalande of the French Corps of Engineers managed to escape the German conquest of his country and reached the United States with the Mle-1939 plans.
 These plans led to the development of the American M2 mine, which was fielded in 1942 but proved deficient in combat.
 The American army was impressed by the S-mine's role in thwarting the French offensive in the German Saar region at the beginning of World War II and continued further work on bounding mines.
 After the war, the American army developed their M16 mine directly from captured S-mine designs.

 The Soviet Union also based the design of its OZM series of mines on the German S-mine.
 Soviet mines tended to be far simpler internally; instead of being filled with steel balls or scrap metal, the OZM-4 mine was given a solid cast-iron body that would fragment on its own.
 Later, the OZM-72 bounding mine was filled with steel rods, returning to the original concept of the S-mine.
 Both of these mines are still being produced by Russia.

 Yugoslavia also built a PROM-1 bounding type of anti-personnel mine loosely based on the S-mine.
 The mine was widely used during the Croatian War of Independence by both sides.
 The mine was also found in Bosnia, Chile, Eritrea, Iraq, Kosovo, Mozambique and Namibia.

 Other nations that have produced S-mine-inspired designs include the People's Republic of China, Sweden (called Truppmina 11), and Italy.
-The use of mines remains a controversial issue to this day.
-Antipersonnel mines like the S-mine have been the subject of repeated treaties and human-rights objections.
-Their use is the subject of extensive international debate.